monj021/project_table_reactJS/README.md

 1.3 Built a webpage using using ReactJS to show the normalized data in a tabular format.

-1.3.1 When application is loaded on launch, it should make an API request to backend requesting ALL the items in a normalized data set.
-Using fetch call to fetch the data from playlist.json and storing it in a two dimensional array called valueArray.
+1.3.1 When application is loaded on launch, using fetch call to fetch the data from playlist.json and storing it in a two dimensional array called valueArray.

 1.3.2 Response received should then be rendered in a tabular view.